Wartime internet restrictions in Russia (2025–present)

 Internet restrictions in Russia began in May 2025 and have become a regular occurrence.
 In June 2025, there were 655 internet shutdowns recorded in the country, and by July, this figure had risen to 2,099, exceeding the number of shutdowns worldwide for the entire year.
 Government agencies cited protection against drones controlled via mobile internet as the reason for the restrictions.
 As of July, problems were observed in all regions of the country, even those far from the borders and out of reach of drones.

 Users reported only being able to access Russian resources, while any foreign platforms using CDN services such as Cloudflare and Amazon stopped loading.
-The phenomenon quickly gained popularity on runet and the government-friendly segment of offered services became a meme colloquially known as Cheburnet, portemanteaud from the Soviet cartoon character Cheburashka and "internet".
+The phenomenon quickly gained popularity on runet and the government-friendly segment of offered services became a meme colloquially known as Cheburnet, a portmanteau of the name of the "Soviet Mickey Mouse" cartoon character Cheburashka and "internet".

 Background

 Mass internet shutdowns are organized under various pretexts.
 In 2019, during protests in Moscow over the exclusion of opposition candidates from the Moscow City Duma elections, protesters experienced disruptions in mobile internet service.
 Human rights activists described this event as the “first state shutdown.”
 With the start of the conflict in Ukraine, some of these disruptions occurred in Russian-controlled territories in Ukraine due to the actions of Russian troops on telecommunications infrastructure.

 The first regional shutdowns began in May 2025, on the eve of Victory Day, with mobile communications unavailable in more than 40 regions.
 The outages were justified by the need to ensure security at the events taking place.
 After Russia Day, the problem became widespread.
 According to the “On the Line” project, 655 mobile internet outages were recorded in June.
 In May, there were only 69 such cases.
 In some regions, mobile communications were down for several days in a row.
 Almost 80% of the country's territory was at least temporarily without mobile internet.

 In June 2025, Russian deputies proposed launching an SMS notification system to inform the population about mobile internet outages.
 The request was made by the deputies to the head of the Ministry of Digital Development, Communications and Mass Media, Maksut Shadayev.